-The gardening community has its own language or jargon that might intimidate new gardeners.
-Here is a useful list of the important gardening words any new gardener should know.
+The gardening community has its language that might intimidate new gardeners.
+Here is a helpful list of the essential gardening words any new gardener should know.

 Words related to plant growth